I'm a little bit head over hills in love with plaid Christmas decor this year. It just seems so festive and colorful and criss-crossey!

 And my thermoses.
 You can't forget thermoses when you start talking plaid!

-You can see them here in my Vintage Eclectic Holiday Home Tour from last year.
+You can see them here in my Vintage Eclectic Holiday Home Tour from a few years ago.

-Even my friend in my Vintage, Rustic, Industrial House Tour from the previous year was sporting a little plaid.
+Even my friend in my Vintage, Rustic, Industrial House Tour living room has been known to sport a little plaid.

 Get it.
 Sporting.
 He's a deer . . .